RustyYato/colorz/README.md

 The global stream is always set to one of the possible `Stream` values, so one option on the list will always be chosen.

 NOTE that setting the coloring mode from the environment sets the global coloring mode, so either the second or third option on the list.

+NOTE that the coloring mode only affects `StyledValue` (which includes all outputs of the `Colorize` trait).
+Using `Style::apply`/`Style::clear` directly will not respect the coloring mode, and can be used to force coloring regardless of the current coloring mode.
+You can use `Style::should_color` to detect if a given style should be used based on the current coloring mode.

 ## Examples